Achieving higher search rankings is a top priority for most website owners. For this, it is crucial to pay attention to SEO on-page factors.

 Firstly, always create original content.
 It’s great to take inspiration from other popular sites.
 But just copy what they are doing.
 Create original content that is authentic and in your brand’s voice.

 Secondly, pick topics that touch upon the pain points of your audience.
 If you are answering their questions, your content is likely to engage them.

 Lastly, get creative with the way you present your content.
 Instead of just relying on text, mix up the elements on your web pages.
 Along with text, you can also include photos, videos, GIFs, and podcasts.

 2. Craft Concise Meta Descriptions

 Another important on-page SEO factor that you should consider is your meta descriptions.
-For the uninitiated, meta descriptions are the text snippets that you see below a page’s title in the SERPs.
+For the uninitiated, these are the text snippets that you see below a page’s title in the SERPs.

 Search engines use the meta description to get the list of the content on a webpage.
-So, it’s essential to incorporate relevant keywords naturally into your meta descriptions.
+So, it’s essential to incorporate relevant keywords naturally in the meta description.